alinouri1989/MingleUI/README.md

 - Send messages with emojis, files, images, audio files, and AI-generated results.
 - Track message statuses: Sent, Delivered, and Read.
 - Options to delete messages for everyone or just for yourself, and copy messages.
+- See who has received and read the messages in group chats.

 ![Frame 200 (1)](https://github.com/user-attachments/assets/bc67b94a-786e-41b6-b3cc-a34a906d6116)